aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

   `-O`.
 It wouldn't work in ghci without `-fobject-code` enabled for example.

 - It can break on newtype represented classes if bottom is stored as a method, as it was said in the "manipulating constraint" section.
-In that example, `existsC @Foo` would result in exception thrown.
+In that example, `isSatisfied @Foo` would result in exception thrown.

   ```haskell